turngeek/my-aktion-E-6/README.md

 * Change resource service classes to avoid cycles during JSON generation because of bidirectional entity relations.
 * Provide a file import.sql containing some insert statements in order to have a database containing sample data after startup.

+## How to build and run the branches seed, basics and jpa-h2?

 ### Build:

 `mvn package`